bonestructure/ux/research/quantitative-research/journey-mapping.md

 # Journey mapping

-> TODO: Consider the appropriate location for this page, and whether to move it into the DT wiki instead of keeping it here.

 We use this technique to discover different steps in the user's interaction with our product.
 The goal of the journey mapping is to put together a visual overview of all the different decisions our users need to take in order to use the product.

 ##Why use journey maps?